 Certain contracts, primarily in the Company's Government and Transportation segments, require the Company to provide a surety bond or a letter of credit as a guarantee of performance.
-As of December 31, 2022, the Company had \$622 million of outstanding surety bonds issued to secure its performance of contractual obligations with its clients and \$91 million of outstanding letters of credit issued to secure the Company's performance of contractual obligations to its clients as well as other corporate obligations.
+As of December 31, 2022, the Company had \$622 million of outstanding surety bonds issued to secure its performance of contractual obligations with its clients and \$91 million of outstanding letters of credit issued to secure the Company's performance of contractual obligations.
 In general, the Company would only be liable for these guarantees in the event of default in the Company's performance of its obligations under each contract.
 The Company believes it has sufficient capacity in the surety markets and liquidity from its cash flow and its various credit arrangements to allow it to respond to future requests for proposals that require such credit support.